amolchoudhari12/Dynamic_IC_Control_Selector_php/README.md

 - Integrate **price calculation** based on selected options
 - Add **login and admin panel** for saving configurations

+## 🏁 License

+This project is open for **learning and internal reference**.
+For commercial or enterprise reuse, please provide author attribution.
 ---

 ## 👨‍💻 Author